skip to main content

 • Smarter Balanced Summative Assessments (SBAC) for English language arts and math, required tests in grades 3–8 and 11.

 • California Science Test (CAST), a required test in grades 5 and 8 and once in high school.
 SDUHSD students participate in the CAST in grade 11.
-Some grade 12 students will also participate in CAST if they have not previously taken the test.

 The testing schedule is listed below:

-Testing will take place the week of April 10th-14th, 2023.
-Schedule linked here
+Testing will take place the week of April 7th-11th, 2025.

 Below are a few ways you can help you student prepare for the statewide tests: